MD MW507M exemption certificate#

-- Mail a copy of the completed forms MW507.
-MW507M and attached copy of military ID card to:
+- Mail a copy of the completed MW507, MW507M, and copy of Military Spouse ID card to:

 - Employees that are a civilian spouse of an active duty U.S. armed forces servicemember must complete this form if they meet the following conditions:

-- The servicemember's permanent duty station is in Maryland, an immediate neighboring state of Maryland, or the District of Columbia
+- The servicemember's permanent duty station's in Maryland, an immediate neighboring state of Maryland, or the District of Columbia.

-- The employee is in Maryland only to be with their servicemember spouse who is stationed in Maryland, an immediate neighboring state of Maryland, or the District of Columbia
+- The employee's in Maryland only to be with their servicemember spouse who is stationed in Maryland, a neighboring state of Maryland, or the District of Columbia.

 - The exemption takes effect on the later of:

-- the first payroll period the employer is able to put the exemption into effect
+- The first payroll period the employer's able to put the exemption into effect.

-- The exemption does not apply to wages paid prior to the date the form takes effect.
+- The exemption doesn't apply to wages paid prior to the date the form takes effect.

 - The employee must notify the employer to begin the withholding of Maryland income tax from the wages if they become ineligible for the exemption.
 This would occur in the following cases: